MetPX/sarracenia/doc/design/plan.rst

 -------------------------------

 Items which can be deferred past initial deployment.
-Items which are *Waiting* will need to be initiated as quickly as possible after initial release.  *Deferred* issues have no specific time line.
+Items which are *Waiting* will need to be initiated as quickly as possible after initial release.
+They were only deferred to limit scope and accellerate initial version.  *Deferred* issues have no specific time line.

 (offset numbering to keep separate from initial ones.)